Icon of a calendar

 STUDENT & VOLUNTEER SUCCESS

 Many OSA staff members mentor students and train and supervise student workers, interns, and other volunteers.
 The OSA actively supports undergraduate and graduate student use of its archaeological, osteological, and comparative collections; scholarly documents; electronic databases; scientific instrumentation; and laboratory space for degree-related research.
-These resources contribute to the educational experience of students in diverse UI departments including,

 • Anthropology